maidastach/mern-contact-form/README.md

     "installAllDependencies": install both backend and frontend dependencies "installFrontend": install only frontend dependencies
     "installBackend": install backend dependencies
-    "build": compile the backend from TypeScript to the node supported JS through Babel "serve": run the Babel compiled sever.js
+    "build": compile the backend from TypeScript to the node supported JS through Babel AND build the React app "serve": run the Babel compiled sever.js
     "start": the only one you need to install all the dependencies, compile the backend code and run the server